CarGuys-Inc/cgiClientDash/README copy.md

-# AppiTrak
+# CarGuys Inc Client Dashboard

-AppiTrak is a tailormade CRM and ATS for recruiters.
+The CGI Client Dashboard is for clients of CarGuys Inc.

-## AppiTrak Core Features
+## Core Features

 - **Team accounts**: Team accounts are billable accounts that can be shared by multiple users.
 Team accounts can be disabled if you only wish to allow personal accounts.